Sacchiy/speech-recognition-app/README.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+For the versions available, see the [tags on this repository](https://github.com/Sacchiy/speech-recognition-app/tags).

 ## Authors

-* **Federico, Kevin, Sachiko** - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth)
+* **Federico, Kevin, Sachiko** - *Initial work* - [Speech Recognition App] https://github.com/Sacchiy/speech-recognition-app/

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/Sacchiy/speech-recognition-app/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the xxxx License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments